xinwenfu/GenCyber/Docs/OpenVPN.md

 ## Windows

-Watch the video at https://youtu.be/zu_w6ZwfIeY.
+Watch the video at https://youtu.be/zu_w6ZwfIeY if needed

 1. Open the browser Chrome and Google “Windows OpenVPN”
 2. Click the website “OpenVPN Client Connect For Windows | OpenVPN https://openvpn.net/client-connect-vpn-for-windows/”.